 Taking care of rasboras is quite simple, but it is challenging to breed this species at home.
 First of all, you should prepare a spawning aquarium.
 The water in it should be very soft, with a temperature not lower than +28 ° C.

-In the aquarium, there must also be plants with broad leaves, since it is near them that all the mating games of the fish pass.
+In the aquarium, there should be plants with broad leaves so that the rasboras can do their mating games over there,

 Place one female and two males in it.
 If the volumes allow, then a small flock is placed in it, but at the same time, there should be more males than females.

-The newborn fry can be fed with infusoria, egg yolk, or some other small feed.
-For them to grow faster, after two weeks, they need to be transplanted from the spawn tank to a larger tank, and after a month, they are already able to survive in a common aquarium.
+The newborn fry can be fed with infusoria, egg yolk, or some other small feed for their faster growth.
+After two weeks, they need to be transplanted from the spawn tank to a larger tank, and after a month, they are already able to survive in a common aquarium.

 Diseases and their Treatment

 Harlequin rasboras are not demanding in care, but if you do not follow the simple rules of its maintenance, then it can become sick.
 The water temperature mustn’t be lower than +25 ° C. If this aquatic inhabitant stays in cold water for a long time below +20 ° C, then fungal diseases can affect him.